reinteractive-open/installfest_guides/source/guides/installfest/ruby_rails.md

 Our request is accepted by the Rails router (located in config/routes.rb) and then forwarded onto the correct controller and action according to the rules the application programmer has put in there.

-When programming at any time you can type rake routes on your command line and see a list of routes your application will respond to.
+At any time you can type rake routes on your command line and see a list of routes your application will respond to.
 If your application can't respond to a request it will return a HTTP 404 not found response instead.

 Rails handles the request, using the router to send the request to the correct controller and action.
 The router is in config/routes.rb